thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 The `TSL` file for Scriptable Answers has a specific syntax.

 See the [Parameters](#parameters) section for details about the keywords used in this example.

+You may not see each of these parameters in your own TSL files, depending on whether each variable is explicitly defined.
+For example, if you did not define any conditional formatting, the `conditional_formatting` variable does not appear.
+You can add that variable in the TSL file to specify conditional formatting.

 <pre>
 <a href="#answer">answer</a>: